-Throughout the life of the Programme, copies of the following documents will, when published, be available, free of charge, at the registered office of NWB Bank and at the specified office of the Principal Paying Agent and the Principal non-U.S. Paying Agent:
+Throughout the life of the Program, copies of the following documents will, when published, be available, free of charge, at the registered office of NWB Bank and at the specified office of the Principal Paying Agent and the Non-U.S. Paying Agent:

-- (a) an English translation of NWB Bank's deed of incorporation and the most recent Articles of Association; - (b) the annual reports of NWB Bank (containing NWB Bank's audited accounts as at and for the years ended 31 December 2008, 31 December 2009 and 31 December 2010) for the three most recent financial years and the most recently available published unaudited interim financial statements (if any) of NWB Bank (in each case translated into English); - (c) the Programme Agreement and any agency agreement (which contain the forms of the Temporary and Permanent Bearer Global Notes, the Definitive Bearer Notes, the Registered Global Notes, the Individual Note Certificates, the Receipts, the Coupons and the Talons); - (d) a copy of this Base Prospectus; and - (e) any future Base Prospectuses, offering circulars, supplementary listing particulars, information memoranda and supplements (including the Final Terms in respect of listed Notes) to this Base Prospectus and any other documents incorporated herein or therein by reference.
+- (a) an English translation of NWB Bank's deed of incorporation and the most recent Articles of Association; - (b) the audited historical financial information as at and for the years ended 31 December 2009 and 2010 prepared on the basis of Dutch GAAP; - (c) the annual reports of NWB Bank for the three most recent financial years (which contain financial statements as at and for the years ended 31 December 2010, 2009 and 2008 prepared in accordance with IFRS-EU); - (d) the most recently available published unaudited interim financial reports of NWB Bank (in each case translated into English); - (e) the Program Agreement and any agency agreement (which contain the forms of the Temporary and Permanent Bearer Global Notes, the Definitive Bearer Notes, the Registered Global Notes, the Individual Note Certificates, the Receipts, the Coupons and the Talons); - (f) a copy of this Base Prospectus; and - (g) any future base prospectuses, offering circulars, supplementary listing particulars, information memoranda and supplements (including the Final Terms in respect of listed Notes) to this Base Prospectus and any other documents incorporated herein or therein by reference.